ian/hybrid/README.md

 ### Threaded Replies

-By default, the agent will reply to the inbound message in a top-level manner.
+By default, the agent will reply to the dm / group message in a top-level manner.
 You can change this to a threaded manner by using the `threadedReply` behavior.
+This will have the agent reply to the original message and start a thread.

 ```typescript
 import { threadedReply } from "hybrid/behaviors"